Tree root removal is also known as stump removal or grinding is the total removal of the tree stump and the root ball.

 However, on average, you should expect to pay $161 – $500 for full stump removal.

 Some trees have large roots while others have small ones.
 The number of roots to be removed may also vary.

 Remember that in cases where stump removal is done on a healthy tree there is a need for care to avoid damaging the tree or affecting its health in any way.

 Cost of surface root removal

-The rule of thumb is to only remove surface roots that are outside the dripline of a tree.
+The rule of thumb is to only remove surface roots outside a tree’s dripline.
 That is the area at the edge of the canopy.
-You can also measure the diameter of the tree trunk and multiply it by 3.
+You can also measure the tree trunk’s diameter and multiply it by 3.

 Can I DIY stump removal?